 Let’s flash back to a year or so ago.
 As soon as everyone realized Facebook posts with images tended to have more interaction, everyone started posting images with every post.
 Golden, right?
 Well, that meant if you needed to include a link with your post, it had to go in the caption.
-And now Facebook says those types of posts (like the one below from the NY Times) will be shunned in its algorithm.
+And now Facebook says those types of posts will be shunned in its algorithm.

 So what now?

-You can always just start using Facebook’s native link format, like the local BBB does in the post below.
+You can always just start using Facebook's native link format.

 If you’re not a fan of Facebook’s native link format (like me), you’re probably going to try and find a way around this new change.
 The simplest thing would be to promote a post with an image and link.
 Facebook’s not going to turn your money away.
 It will be interesting to see if impressions continue at the same rate for this type of promoted posts.
 You could also post the link in a comment on your post.
 Problem with that, however, is that the link won’t show up when the post is displayed in News Feeds.